 - Our geographic location within the New York / New Jersey STEM-tech corridor has helped us cultivate strong business relationships that not only strengthen university-industry ties, but offer a rich employment landscape for our graduates, who apply their talents at companies such as Bloomberg, Merck, L’Oréal, Johnson & Johnson, Nielsen, Sanofi, Mondelez, and PSE&G—contributing to the economy of our state, our nation, and the world.

-- Our student body of more than 400 STEM-based professionals—most of whom work full time—achieves true gender parity and reflects our program’s success in attracting top students at both the domestic and international levels—making our program one of the largest in the country, as well as one of the most diverse and lauded.
+- Our student body of nearly 600 STEM-based professionals—most of whom work full time—achieves true gender parity and reflects our program’s success in attracting top students at both the domestic and international levels—making our program one of the largest in the country, as well as one of the most diverse and lauded.

 We look forward to a bold and dynamic future for our program, the students we serve, and the companies and industries enriched by our graduates’ contributions.
 We are excited to see what the next decade will bring.